photoangell/provejs-jquery/src/decorators/README.md

 ### Server Side Errors

+On initial page load you might need to decorate your form with server-side errors.
 You can decorate your form with server side errors.
 ```javascript
 var errors = {
 	field1: 'Your server side error message.',